Bears Ears Monument Is A Win For Tribal Food Sovereignty. Will Trump Undo It?

 Mining within the monument will be prohibited, but ranchers can still graze there, according to a statement by the Department of the Interior.

 Adams told reporters that San Juan County will join the state in suing the federal government over Bears Ears.
-Meanwhile, Utah Sen. Orrin Hatch says he's scheduling a meeting with Montana Rep. Ryan Zinke, Trump's pick for Secretary of the Interior, to discuss what can be done about Bears Ears.
+Meanwhile, Utah Sen. Orrin Hatch says he is scheduling a meeting with Montana Rep. Ryan Zinke, Trump's pick for secretary of the interior, to discuss what can be done about Bears Ears.

-And while no president has ever undone a predecessor's monument designation, it's possible Donald Trump could try to be the first, even though some experts doubt he could win the legal case.
+And while no president has ever undone a predecessor's monument designation, it's possible Trump could try to be the first, even though some experts doubt he could win the legal case.
 Even if he doesn't try, Congress could cancel the monument.
 It has done so in the past, but only 11 times — and only once in the last 50 years.

-This story comes to us from the Food & Environment Reporting Network, an independent, nonprofit, investigative news organization where Kristina Johnson is associate editor.
+This story comes to us from the Food & Environment Reporting Network, an independent, nonprofit investigative news organization where Kristina Johnson is associate editor.
 A version of the story first appeared in FERN's Ag Insider.